 Author, Date and Context:

-Get used to me saying John was the author of Revelation, because Revelation is a legendary book and will no doubt be the source of many Campfire Scriptures.
+John was the author of Revelation.
+Revelation is a legendary book.
 It’s the last and youngest book in all of scripture.
 John wrote this book late in life, probably by the time he was the last living apostle of Jesus Christ, in the last decade of the first century (94 – 96 A.D.).
 The early church fathers all agreed that John was the author.
 Right from the second century, which was not long after the book was written, unanimous testimony affirmed John’s authorship.

 The book was written to both warn and encourage the seven major churches in Asia Minor.
 Warning them not to stray, but to stay true to the Word of God; encouraging them to stand firm against all manner of painful and terrifying persecution they were soon to face.

 The above passage is describing the dramatic victory over sin and death of believers in Jesus Christ, the Lamb of God, who shed his blood to take away the sin of the world..